MiscellaneousStuff/fhe/README.md

 encryption space are very costly in general, especially multiplication.

+Decomposition of the large number happens in outer cipherspace, then the computations happen in the now more efficient and parallel inner cipherspace, and then reconstructed in outer cipherspace.

+So it's effectively dimensionality reduction mainly in inner cipherspace with the decomposition and reconstruction happening in the outerspace.

 - Coprime req: Works when moduli are pairwise coprime (have no common factors)
 - Guaranteed solution: Guarantees unique solution modulo the product of all moduli